 This point may seem absurd.
 But reducing the number of emails is relevant since we know that sending and receiving an email requires the activation of a data center.
 In addition, more than 10 billion mails are sent each hour.

 Try to say everything that needs to be said in a single email and avoid unnecessary one like “Are you here?” or “Thank You”.

 Delete the history of sent emails

-In order to reduce the size of emails, try to separate them from the chain of previously sent messages.
-These chain messages are not very useful since they make the message heavier and your receiver already knows the content of the discussion.
+In order to reduce the size of emails, try to separate them.
+Firstly from the chain of previously sent messages.
+These chain messages are not very useful since they make the message heavier.
+In addition, your receiver already knows the content of the discussion.